-Aleppo: Evacuations suspended as confusion reigns
+Aleppo: Evacuations suspended amid confusion

 "We are hoping the parties reach an agreement so we can move forward with the evacuation."

-Syria's state news broadcaster reported that the Al-Nusra front had blocked the exit of 1,250 civilians in Aleppo.
+Syria's state news agency reported that the al Nusra Front had blocked the exit of 1,250 civilians in Aleppo.

-Citing the temporary suspension, the state broadcaster said the evacuation had stopped because there was a breakdown in the ceasefire when some of the evacuees were transporting weapons and advanced communication devices.
+SANA said the evacuation stopped because there was a breakdown in the ceasefire when some of the evacuees were transporting weapons and advanced communication devices.

+Evacuations won't begin again until government forces receive guarantees that "the terrorist groups" will abide by all the provisions of the agreement, reported SANA, citing "special sources."

+The Syrian Observatory for Human Rights offered a different view, saying militant rebels breached the ceasefire to protest delays in evacuating hundreds of people from two Shia enclaves, Al-Foua and Kefreia, in rebel-held Idlib province to the west of Aleppo.
+The SOHR cited sources inside Al-Foua.

 The United Nations' Jan Egeland expressed his frustration, tweeting: "Very successful evacuations from East Aleppo have been discontinued.
 Thousands of civilians, including orphans, are still waiting to escape."